- Home

 There is a Non-Exam Assessment (NEA) where you will produce one piece of assessed coursework (a product and design folder) which is 50% of your grade.
 The remaining 50% is assessed through an exam.

-- Pearson website
+- Cambridge National-OCR website

-This is also a very practical course, focussing on the skills needed to become a professional engineer.
+- This is also a very practical course, focussing on the skills needed to become a professional engineer.
 Students have the opportunity to create products mainly from metal which, along with a portfolio, provide evidence of the skills students have learnt.
 THIS COURSE INVOLVES PLENTY OF WORKSHOP TIME.

-As well as developing a variety of skills from traditional metal skills through to CAD skills, students will also learn about more advanced Engineering skills, such as turning, casting and milling.
+- As well as developing a variety of skills from traditional metal skills through to CAD skills, students will also learn about more advanced Engineering skills, such as turning, casting and milling.
 Using these new skills, students manufacture a number of products which are documented in a portfolio.
 Other issues which effect Engineering, for example, Health and Safety, and how Engineering affects society are also covered, together with sustainability, and other external influences on modern engineering companies.

 Useful Links and places to visit